Polyhedral distortions and unusual magnetic order in spinel FeMn$_{2}$O$_{4}$: INTRODUCTION

-Here, we report the crystal and magnetic structures, and their correlations with the polyhedral distortions as determined by high-resolution neutron diffraction technique with a large \textit{Q} coverage.
-We find that there is a large trigonal distortion existing even in the cubic phase.
-When cooling down, a first-order cubic-tetragonal transition at $T_{S}$ is induced by the elongation of both tetrahedra and octahedra along the $c_{T}$ axis.
-A collinear FI order with moment along the $a_{T}$ axis is found in $T_{N2} <T<T_{N1}$, which is associated with an anomalous suppression of tetrahedral elongation, an enhanced octahedral distortion, and anomalies in lattice constants.
-All these results indicate the existence of a strong magnetoelastic coupling at $T_{N1}$.
-With further cooling below $T_{N2}$, the magnetic structure evolves to an unusual noncollinear FI order, where only half B-site spins are canted.
+Here, we report the crystal and magnetic structures, and their correlations with particular attention to polyhedral distortions as determined by the high-resolution neutron diffraction technique with a large \textit{Q} range.
+We find that there is large trigonal distortion persisting even within the high-temperature cubic phase.
+When cooling down, a first-order cubic-to-tetragonal transition at $T_{S}$ is induced by the elongation of both tetrahedra and octahedra along the $c_{T}$ axis.
+Two types of magnetoelastic couplings are found at these two magnetic transitions.
+A collinear FI order with the moments along the $a_{T}$ axis is found in $T_{N2} <T<T_{N1}$, which is accompanied with an anomalous reduction of the tetrahedral elongation, an enhanced octahedral distortion, and anomalies in the lattice constants.
+All these results indicate the existence of strong magnetoelastic coupling at $T_{N1}$.
+With further cooling to $T_{N2}$, the magnetic structure evolves to an unusual noncollinear FI order, where only half of the B-site spins are canted.
 The magnetic space group is $Imm\prime$a$\prime$ involving only two magnetic sublattices at the B site.
-Such magnetic transformation at $T_{N2}$ induces anomalies in the O-B-O bond angles in the octahedra.
+This magnetic transformation at $T_{N2}$ induces anomalies in the O-B-O bond angles in octahedra.
 We demonstrate that the A-site Mn$^{2+}$, B-site Fe$^{3+}$ and Mn$^{3+}$ magnetic cations play distinct roles in the structural and magnetic phase transitions in FeMn$_{2}$O$_{4}$.
-We further shed light on the origin of the structural and magnetic ordering processes and its connection to competing interactions.
+We further shed light on the origin of the structural and magnetic ordering processes and the connection to competing interactions.